 The Impact of the Coverage Gap in States not Expanding Medicaid by Race and Ethnicity

-In total, nearly 2.6 million uninsured adults who fall into the coverage gap are people of color, making up over half (53%) of the total 4.8 million uninsured adults in the coverage gap.
-Hispanics make up over a fifth (21%) of uninsured adults in the gap, Blacks account for over a quarter (25%), other people of color make up another 5%, while the remaining 47% are White (Figure 6).
+About 2.1 million uninsured adults who fall into the coverage gap are adults of color, making up over half (57%) of the 3.7 million uninsured adults in the coverage gap.
+Hispanics (24%) and Blacks (27%) each account for about quarter of uninsured adults in the coverage gap, other people of color make up another 5%, while the remaining 43% are White (Figure 6).

 Large shares of adults who fall into the coverage gap reside in a small number of states, although the distribution of people in the gap across states varies by racial and ethnic group.
 Overall, more than half (53%) of poor adults in the coverage gap reside in just three states, including Texas (26%), Florida (18%), and North Carolina (10%).
 However, the distribution of people in the gap across states varies by racial and ethnic group (Figure 7).
 For example, four in ten (42%) of the 1.6 million uninsured poor White adults in the coverage gap reside in Florida (20%), North Carolina (11%), and Texas (10%), while nearly half (47%) of the 1.0 million uninsured poor Black adults in the coverage gap reside in Texas (18%), Florida (14%) and Georgia (14%).
 Among Hispanics, more than eight in ten (81%) of the 0.9 million uninsured poor adults in the coverage gap reside in just two states, with six in ten (61%) in Texas and one in five (20%) in Florida (Figure 7).